Developmental Technology for Oxygen Separation

 Other oxygen supply technologies, such as pressure swing adsorption (PSA) and polymeric membranes are available, but at present commercially available offerings are limited in applicability to much smaller scales or cannot provide oxygen at a high enough purity (>95%) for gasification.

-Accordingly, there is great interest in development of cost-effective, ion-transport membranes as an alternative to cryogenic distillation technology for air separation/oxygen production.
+Accordingly, one of DOE/NETL's major gasification R&D program objectives is the development of cost-effective, ion-transport membranes as an alternative to cryogenic distillation technology for air separation/oxygen production.
 Ultimately, these are expected to provide substantial cost reduction for oxygen separation in comparison with the current cryogenic technology and other available options.

 Ion Transport Membranes (ITM)